Loading...

 Li Tao, Lei Fuping, Hang Wei, Yang Jun, Zhao Leyi, Li Yudong, Liu Feng, Zhao Wei, Yang Yu, Liao Honghui

-Gas accumulation conditions and models in the Ordovician system on the western side of the Central Paleohigh in the Ordos Basin——Taking Huan County as an example
+Gas accumulation conditions and patterns in the Ordovician on the west side of Central Paleo Uplift in Ordos Basin: a case study of#br# Huanxian area#br#

 References | Related Articles | Metrics